Up to 60% off sofas & mattresses — limited‑time deals.

 • Foundation: spring-up Flexolator

-• Seat cushions: plant-based polyfoam wrapped in fiber/feather-down blend
+• Seat cushions: plant-based polyfoam wrapped in fiber and feather-down blend

 • Options: 3 depth choices; multi-cushion or bench; custom fabrics

-• Care: vacuum/rotate; avoid sunlight; blot spills promptly
+• Care: vacuum and rotate cushions; avoid direct sunlight; blot spills promptly

-• Returns: 30 days for eligible items; custom/made-to-order excluded
+• Returns: 30 days for eligible items; custom or made-to-order exclusions apply

 Crate & Barrel Lounge Deep 83-inch Sofa